30 September 2019

 Rocking the Daisies is Cape Town’s biggest outdoor gathering, and it’s become one of the highlights of the festival calendar.
 The event takes place on the stunning Cloof Wine Estate, just outside Darling, about an hour’s drive from Cape Town.
 The festival hosts over 25,000 people, and caters to every taste.
 Whether you’re into rock, folk, house, indie, drum and bass, or hip-hop there’s sure to be something going down on one of the many stages to get you going.

-If you want a taste of what to expect, take a look at the official after movie below, and read on to find out how to Rock the Daisies like a local.
+If you want a taste of what to expect, take a look at the video below, and read on to find out how to Rock the Daisies like a local.

 It’s tempting to pack a bunch of food to keep you going over the weekend, but we’d recommend packing only a few snacks.
 The food at the festival is fantastic, and you’ll be able to buy anything from pizza to hot breakfast to sushi!
 Any food you bring is likely to end up going to waste, or going home with you again, because one walk through the food court will have you salivating.